-The aim of the Concertation meeting, Clusters, collaboration and creating impact in the market, was to look at future directions for software & services and cloud computing, highlight new opportunities for research and innovation, identify commonalities both on a technical and target market levels, cluster and identify strategies to communicate results to a fast moving market.
+The aim of the Concertation meeting, Clusters, collaboration and creating impact in the market, was to look at future directions for software & services and doud computing, highlight new opportunities for research and innovation, identify commonalities both on a technical and target market levels, cluster and identify strategies to communicate results to a fast moving market.

 Participants included active projects under the remit of the Unit CNECT.E2 Software & Services and Cloud Computing.
 The unit is currently responsible for 49 ongoing projects including joint EU-Japan (1) and EU-Brazil (3) projects.
 A full participant list and associated projects can be found in Annex 3.
-In addition, participating projects also updated the CloudWATCH2 Service offer catalogue providing information on exploitation plans, target stakeholders and target vertical markets.
-CloudWATCH2 will evolve this into a
+In addition, participating projects also updated the CloudWATCH2 Service offer catalogue1 providing information on exploitation plans, target stakeholders and target vertical markets.
+CloudWATCH2 will evolve this into a searchable online catalogue of Service Offers and linked directly to the AppHub directory2.
+CloudWATCH2 will promote these services at a set of outreach workshops targeting European SMEs and governments end users.